sonniebailey/sonniebailey.github.io/about-content.md

 As we speak, I will take notes.
 I also have a document that I use that helps me to make sure that I don't miss any important topics and that might prompt me to go into more detail.
 However, the conversation tends to be very organic.

+#### What do I need to do before our conversations?

+The most important thing to bring to our conversations is your good, candid self.

+I don't prescribe any preparation, or require you to provide any information to me ahead of the meeting.
+I don't give you any forms or checklists.

+Prepare as much or as little as you like, in whatever way you like.

+If you like, you can provide information ahead of time (eg via email).
+Or you can have it to hand at the time of our first meeting, and use that to help set the agenda for our conversations.
+Or you can just turn up to the meeting with your good, candid self, and I'll start asking questions.

+You know your situation better than me, and I trust you to know if there is any especially important information that you need to provide.
+I also trust that you can answer each of my questions as we go through the conversation.

+If you share any information, I prefer see it in the way that *you* record and process it, which will help me understand even better where you're coming from.
+This is one of the reasons I don't provide you with any forms or checklists: I don't want to create any filters that might homogenise the way you think about things.

+Many clients have historically provided nothing before the first meeting.

+Some clients have provided lots of information and detail beforehand – balance sheets, budgets, schedules of assets and insurance, trust deeds, tax returns, documents setting out what they want to achieve, etc. Many of these clients find these meetings to be a good "forcing function" for them to collate everything and put things in writing in their own way.

+If, after the first conversation, it seems like there is additional information that would be valuable, I'll let you know – either during the conversation or in a follow-up email.
+If there are any exercises or things that I recommend you reflect on between the first and second meeting, I will let you know.

+I find that in the course of my conversations with clients, I'm able to elicit more than enough information to generate significant insight.

 #### What specific financial topics or areas do you typically cover in your conversations?

 It depends.